 The Asthma Friendly School Program recognizes Vermont primary and secondary schools that have implemented and enforced asthma-friendly school practices and policies.

-- Host Asthma Self-Management Education (e.g., Taking Control of Your Asthma and Open Airways for Schools).
-For more information on these resources, please email Karen.Casper@vermont.gov.
+- Host or offer Asthma Self-Management Education (e.g., Brief AS-ME, Taking Control of Your Asthma and Open Airways for Schools).
+For more information on these resources, please email [email protected].

 Being recognized as an asthma-friendly school shows staff and other schools across Vermont that asthma-friendly policies and practices are a priority in your school or school district.
 It also shows students, parents and guardians that health is taken seriously and valued, regardless of whether their children have asthma or not.

-Any student, parent, or staff person (up to the superintendent) can apply on behalf of their school, district, or LEA.
+Any student, parent, friend of the school, or staff person (up to the superintendent) can nominate a school, and it is okay if any one school receives multiple nominations.
 The online application is a brief survey identifying some of the best practices and policies that are in place, including having a tobacco-free campus, among other criteria.
+All nominations for a school will help determine if your school is a bronze, silver or gold asthma friendly school.

 2020: White River Unified School District and St. Johnsbury School District